anant2003/JOB-BOARD/README.md

 # ![Project Image](./demo_img/project_tablet.png)

-# Devjobs web app
+# Job Board web app

-> A job board for developers showing job vacancies to job seekers.
-Users can search and apply for new job opportunities in their area and profession.
+> A job a website where employers can post job openings and job seekers can search and apply for jobs.
+Use React, Node.js a database MongoDB.
 >
 > #### Visit site to Check live demo [_here_](https://amali-devjobs.netlify.app/).